infinity scrolling

 </div>

-Then I add also a attrebute on the pagination container and on the link alement with the link for the next page.
+Then I add also an attribute on the pagination container and on the link element with the link for the next page.

 <nav data-pagination="paginator">